The porous medium equation with measure data on negatively curved Riemannian manifolds: Introduction

 Let us mention that, in order to prove that the initial condition is taken on in a suitable weak sense, we exploit some results from potential theory on Riemannian manifolds that we have established here precisely for this purpose, which also have an independent interest.
 To be specific, we extend to Riemannian manifolds some results for potentials of nonnegative measures given in the monograph \cite{Land}, and we obtain a suitable \emph{mean-value inequality} for superharmonic (and subharmonic) functions, without assuming any sign condition and in particular dealing also with positive superharmonic functions.
 Note that, in contrast with the classical results in \cite{LS}, where the standard mean value of nonnegative smooth subharmonic functions are considered, we deal with a modified mean value which takes into account the Green function of $ (-\Delta) $ on $M$: this allows us to remove the nonnegativity assumption.
 This is essential for our purposes; in fact, since we deal with positive superharmonic functions, the results in \cite{LS} cannot be applied in such case.
 In addition, we work with lower semi-continuous functions with values in $(-\infty,\infty]$ which are superharmonic (or subharmonic with values in $[-\infty,\infty)$) in a distributional sense only: in fact we shall apply such inequalities to potentials of Radon measures.
 In establishing such modified mean-value inequalities, we follow the line of arguments of \cite{BonLan} (see also \cite{FG} and references therein), where similar results are obtained in Euclidean space for general second-order elliptic operators.

-Note that mean-value inequalities, involving Green functions, in the context of general strongly nonparabolic Riemannian manifolds, have also been proved in \cite{N}.
+Note that mean-value inequalities, involving Green functions, in the context of general strongly nonparabolic Riemannian manifolds, have also been first proved in \cite{N}.
 However, such inequalities are established for smooth functions, although they can be weakened to hold for Lipschitz functions (see Remark 2.4 in \cite{N}), a class of functions which is not sufficient for our purposes.
-Besides, it seems not immediate to deduce mean-value inequalities in the sense of the present paper, for superharmonic (or subharmonic) functions, from the results of \cite[Theorem 2.3]{N}.

 We remark that the above mentioned results in potential analysis will be crucial also in the proof of uniqueness.
 In fact, by adapting to the present setting the general ``duality method'' (see \cite{Pierre}), we consider the problem satisfied by the difference of the potentials of any two solutions taking on the same initial measure, and the corresponding dual one.